marciopocebon/LG-G6-FRP-BYPASS/README.md

      adb shell am broadcast -a android.intent.action.MASTER_CLEAR
      adb reboot

-* Once device rebooted after you ran reboot, turn off the device while its installing with the white background and android logo on screen and let the device be turned off for ~1 minute and then powering off your device - When you are abck back to welcome screen (It's safe to turn off device during install, did it several times for trying)
+* Once device rebooted after you ran reboot, turn off the device while its installing with the white background and android logo on screen and let the device be turned off for ~1 minute and then powering off your device - When you are back back to welcome screen (It's safe to turn off device during install, did it several times for trying)

-1) Press on next button
+21) Press on next button
-2) On wifi settings do NOT have a sim card or connect to a wifi
+22) On wifi settings do NOT have a sim card or connect to a wifi
-3) Just press skip down in right corner, and just move on until you enter HOME SCREEN and your done!
+23) Just press skip down in right corner, and just move on until you enter HOME SCREEN and your done!
 Google can't connect to their servers due we removed the gms package and lgsetupwizard is gone so frp protection can't be triggered, reinstall applications from /system application and enjoy your fully unlocked LG G6 870S device!

 Enjoy your fully unlocked LG G6 870 - If you're smart, download LG Bridge and put your device into download mode and upgrade your device to a proper firmware for you country.

 ### Other bugs I found while trying bypassing the FRP

-When you are at wifi settings and the next button is inactive because you are forced to connect to a network then do as following to move further, exactly the same second as you turning off the device then press on next button before the button getting inactive/grayed out and you will be asked if you wanna continue to the next step, you will now be allowed to take over the fingerpring and pin code and erase the old owners lock setting, but don't be to excited once this step is done and when you was allowed to enter the username you will be redirected back to the wifi screen and you wont be able to go further.
-In some tutorials out there some claims you can take over lockscreen settings by entering the phone application and go to settings and setup new certificates and then be allowed to install your own fingerprint, this is waste of time and it's much easier to use this bug to take over the pin code (it wont help in any way to bypass FRP even if some wikis out there claims that)
+When you are at wifi settings and the next button is inactive because you are forced to connect to a network then do as following to move further, exactly the same second as you turning off the wifi then press on next button before the button getting inactive/grayed out and you will be asked if you wanna continue to the next step, you will now be allowed to take over the pin code and erase the old owners lock setting, but don't be to excited once this step is done and when you was allowed to enter the username you will be redirected back to the wifi screen and you wont be able to go further until you are connected to the wifi (you can still turn off wifi and press next the same second but you will be sent back to wifi settings again no matter if you trying 20 times or 1 time, did it myself).
+In some tutorials out there some claims you can take over lockscreen settings by entering the phone application and go to settings and setup new certificates and then be allowed to install your own fingerprint, this is waste of time and it's much easier to use this bug to take over the pin code (this is just for saying and has nothing todo with the frp bypassing even if some wikis say so)

 #### REQUIREMENTS

-A running Windows 10 Pro, works for any version you will find your keys from Microsoft here: https://docs.microsoft.com/sv-se/windows-server/get-started/kmsclientkeys
+A LG G6 870S Europe Model - Probably same method work on G7 and other devices from LG that has limited settings after a factory reset from distance by owner

 #### CONTACT